Strathroy-Caradoc: Strathroy

-Strathroy is 35 kilometres west of the City of London, Ontario, and is the largest community in Middlesex County outside London.
+Strathroy is 35 kilometres west of London, Ontario, and is the largest community in Middlesex County outside London.
 The community is situated next to Highway 402 between London and the border to Port Huron, Michigan, U.S. at Sarnia, Ontario.
 Strathroy's economy is diverse, and major industries include automotive manufacturing, agriculture and food processing.
 The township's administrative offices are located in Strathroy.

 Mount Brydges

 Mount Brydges has a small commercial "downtown" featuring mostly local businesses and shops.
 Local agriculture includes corn, tobacco, soybeans and ginseng.
 The soil composition of the region is largely sandy (a phenomenon referred to locally as the "Caradoc Sand Plains") as a result of deposits created on the bottom of the glacial Lake Whittlesey which covered the area approximately 13,000 years ago.

-The village came into existence as a result of the construction of the western division of the Great Western Railroad from City of London, Ontario to Windsor, Ontario, at the point where it crossed the existing road from Delaware, Ontario to Strathroy.
+The village came into existence as a result of the construction of the western division of the Great Western Railroad from London to Windsor, Ontario, at the point where it crossed the existing road from Delaware, Ontario to Strathroy.
 This crossing happened to be at the point of greatest elevation on this division, the railroad having just climbed out of the valley of the Thames River from London.
 The station was named for Charles John Brydges, the managing director of the Grand Trunk Railway from 1861 to 1874.
 The earlier name Carradoc was replaced in 1856.